Skip to content

 • Children under five: FREE

-• Family Ticket (two adults and four children under 16 which also include entry to maze entry): €30
+• Family Ticket (two adults and four children under 16, which also includes entry to the maze entry): €30

 Have you ever been to Russborough House in County Wicklow?
-Let us known what you thought of the attraction in the comment below.
+In the comment section below, tell us what you think of the attraction.

 More blogs worth reading include: